 - Volunteer your time so you can learn the exciting new developments in the field(s) you are interested in, not because you will necessarily go on and do research in the future, but because you will learn so much more about the real challenges of any field and about what is really exciting than you could glean in a class, by reading, or from talking to people.
 Volunteering is a great way to gain experience and earn reference letters, too.

 - No matter what you want to do and be, learn to program.
 Programming is behind almost everything in the 21st century.
-If you can program, you have a skill to contribute to any organization (including and research lab).
-If you are committed, you can learn to program for free on the web; see code.org as a starting point.
-Knowing how to program makes you employable and marketable.
+If you can program, you have a skill to contribute to any organization (including any research lab).
+If you are committed, you can learn to program for free on the web; see code.org as a starting point, then explore ROS, whose open-source philosophy and world-wide developer community provides training for remote developers and proactively embraces diversity.

-- Male or female, remember that women make up half of the world and deserve equal pay and an equal place at every table.
+- Whatever your gender, remember that women make up half of the world and deserve equal pay and an equal place at every table.
 Behave accordingly.